SPLATteam/SPLAT-WebGuide/docs/working_with_technologies.rst

 Batteries and Pump Storage
 ++++++++++++++++++++++++++++++++++++

 SPLAT interface allows the user to characterize one battery technology per country.
 This technology represents a 4 hour grid connected storage resource, whose capacity is optimized.
 In the modelled energy system, the batteries would charge and discharge when it makes least cost sense.
-Their contribution to ReserveMarginConstraint is also allowed.
+Their contribution to :ref:`rmconstraint_sheet` is also allowed.

 The inherent modelling of ‘storages’ in MESSAGE can appropriately represent the characteristics of hydro dams, which can store water resources for long durations up to seasonal scale.
 In contrast, the batteries can store only a few hours of charge which, in practice, can be retained up to few days at most.
 As a result, the inclusion of battery storage model in MESSAGE is not straight forward and required insertion of several elements and constraints.
 The user doesn’t have to deal with these elements and constraints in the normal use cases.
 These are briefly described and illustrated below just for context: